Heydarchi/SELinux-Explorer/README.md

 ### GUI

 - [ ] Show the progress of the analysis
-- [ ] Display the number of files and folders in the list
-- [ ] Add a new window for search
 - [ ] Search the input file
 - [ ] Search the generated files
-- [ ] Generate output for the selected items
-- [ ] Generate output for the selected files
 - [ ] Sort result files by date
 - [ ] Add AND/OR for combining the filter rules
 - [ ] Create references from paths and files
-- [ ] Add autocomplete for the filter edit box
+- [ ] Add a new window for the reference files
+- [ ] Display the number of files and folders in the list

 ## Contributing

 We welcome any form of contribution, from bug reports to suggestions and code improvements.
 Feel free to create an issue or send a message/report.